mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 ## Chapter 1

+_It's quiet.
+Something is wrong._

+_No.
+It's fine.
+Just a little late._

+_It's never this late._

+The wind picked up and Ara was warming the land, but still the ziyu tree remained silent.
+I took a deep breath and examined it, but nothing looked different: it was still the same tree I remembered my mother taking me to.

+_It must be the wind.
+The wind is too dry right now._

+Patiently, I waited for an answer that would settle my mind, but none came.
+There would be no song today.

+I stood up and dusted off my trousers, catching a last glimpse of the twilight-pink sky through the quiet leaves.
+I felt the presence of some malicious spirit, brooding within the very breeze I drew my breaths from.

+"The wind speaks," my mother would say, "The ziyu tells us what it's saying."

+"What is it saying?"
+I must have asked hae a thousand times.
+My mother would tell me to listen a little closer, that the answer was not something I could hear.
+I knew that the silence was an answer, but the trouble was in the question.

 "Lovely morning, Liffa."

 Startled, I sat up to see a silhouette of Melna standing in the light, her hair dancing in time with the leaves.